-The Lightweight Lounge Tee was so cool because of the way it draped on my body.
+The Lounge Tee was so cool because of the way it draped on my body.
 A good t-shirt is surprisingly hard to find, but this particular top essentially ended my search for the perfect tee.
-It could also be dressed up with jeans and some simple jewelry to wear to brunch with the girls once this whole pandemic passes.
+It could also be dressed up with jeans and some simple jewelry to wear to brunch with the girls.
+Here’s my guide on shopping for sustainable jewelry.

 Although I love this shirt a lot, I will say that the color kind of faded after the first wash.
 The cinnamon color was like a cross between a vibrant coral and a burnt sienna but after one cycle in the wash, the color kind of got muted.
 It’s not such a bad thing—in fact, the shirt just looks more worn in that vintage cool way.

-The next thing I tried on was the Market Maxi Dress.
+The next thing I tried on was the Maxi Dress (the exact style is sold out, but this one is close!).
 To be honest, maxi dresses that run straight up and down don’t really do it for me.
 I’m not a large person by any means but depending on what I’m wearing, I can look more hip-y than I am and these types of dresses tend to accentuate that part of my body.

 I feel like it was thoughtfully designed and that makes the dress a new favorite in my rotation.
 It would look cute with slip-on sneakers and a baseball cap for a farmers market run or picnic.
 It would even look great with flat sandals and oversized sunglasses for a casual daytime date with the hubs.